What is Java AppTrace monitoring?

 Java Application Trace monitoring

-This package monitors HTTP(S) transaction traces from Java web applications.
+This package monitors HTTP(S) request traces from Java web applications.

-This package uses a ServicePilot Agent in combination with a Java Agent to instrument Java web applications to automatically collect their web transactions statistics.
+This package uses a ServicePilot Agent in combination with a Java Agent to instrument Java web applications to automatically collect their web requests statistics.

 This gathers summarized statistics (min,max,avg...) per Java application such as: